Send the link below via email or IMCopy

 What is the message the author is giving about the Senate of Canada?

-The public and political parties are arguing about what to do about the Senate
+Despite this, the public and political parties are still arguing about what to do about the Senate

 Leave as it is